-- there is a recycling system available, so recycling can actually take place.
+- A recycling system and take-back logistics are in place, so recycling can actually take place.

-Determine which aspects best fit your needs and validate this in a market consultation to make sure the market has the capacity to translate your ambitions into reality.
+Determine which aspects best fit your needs and try to validate this in a market consultation to make sure the market has the capacity to translate your ambitions into reality.

 For workwear, there are in fact two different value chains that often operate independently.
 One is the production chain of new clothing including the suppliers.
 The other is the value chain responsible for the extension of service life, such as repair and maintenance.
 At the end of the life cycle, clothing is still frequently discarded or fiberised without involving either of these two value chains.
 To follow a circular model for clothing therefore requires cooperation within and between these value chains.

 The production chain for clothing is comparatively polluting.
 The environmental impact can be made transparent by performing a life cycle analysis (LCA) of the clothing.
 Currently it is not common practice for this product group to include an LCA in a tender, unlike for instance, civil and hydraulic engineering.
 Include a request for an LCA in your procurement project but do not use this as an award criterion.

 Working conditions in the clothing chain are not always adequate.
 Due to a lack of transparency in the value chains, it is often difficult to determine the conditions under which the clothing is produced.
 A procurement project for clothing should therefore emphasize international social conditions and include value chain transparency.

 - In many cases, the clothing chain is currently not prepared for value chain cooperation.
 To improve this, you should incorporate value chain cooperation in your ambitions as a means of achieving your circular aspirations as far this is proportionate for your request.